deepset-ai/haystack/docs/_src/usage/usage/retriever.md

 # Retriever

-The Retriever is a lightweight filter that can quickly go through the full document store and pass a set of candidate documents to the Reader.
+The Retriever is a lightweight filter that can quickly go through the full document store and pass on a set of candidate documents that are relevant to the query.
-It is an tool for sifting out the obvious negative cases, saving the Reader from doing more work than it needs to and speeding up the querying process.
+When used in combination with a Reader, it is a tool for sifting out the obvious negative cases, saving the Reader from doing more work than it needs to and speeding up the querying process.

 <div class="recommendation">